Shenloo/Dijkstra-algorithm/README.md

 # Dijkstra algorithm

-This repository contains implementations of Dijsktra algorithm.
+This repository contains implementations of Dijsktra algorithm for WUST course.